vstram/vstram.com/posts/anylogic-simulacao-de-eventos-discretos-parte-02.en.rst

-.. title: Anylogic Discrete Event Simulation - Part 02
+.. title: Anylogic Discrete Event Simulation - How to Measure the Process - Part 02
 .. slug: anylogic-discrete-event-simulation-part-02
 .. author: vstram
 .. date: 2020-05-06 17:16:47 UTC-03:00
-.. categories: en DES
+.. tags: en, Discrete Event Simulation

 I had commented in the previous article - **Anylogic Simulation of Discrete Events** - Part 01 - about a way to measure the performance of the process modeled in Anylogic 8.5.2.
 In this article, I will show you how this can be done.